 We only use prosthetic components with a proven track record.
 The hip prostheses we use in over 99% of cases are either the Exeter – a stem requiring cement, or the uncemented Accolade II and Corail stems.
 We have both visited the design centres for these prostheses and learnt the specific surgical techniques for their insertion.

 The Exeter stem, designed in Exeter England and currently manufactured by Stryker, is a stem that requires insertion of a grout/cement.
-It is used in approximately 2/3 of cemented hip replacements in the UK as is shown in the graph below This equates to its use in 22,314 cemented hip replacements performed during 2011 (data taken from the 9th Report of the National Joint Registry UK).
+It is the most commonly used cemented stem, accounting for 60% of all those used as shown in the graph below.

 An example of a cemented right Exeter Hip Replacement is shown next to the R marker on the left side of the X-ray image.
 The normal left hip is shown in the right side of the picture.

-We also use both the Accolade II and the Corail stem which is an uncemented stem.
-This was designed in France and is currently manufactured by Depuy, whilst the Accolade II is manufactured by Stryker.
-These are the most commonly used cementless stem used in the UK, and was implanted 15,829 times in 2011.
-It is implanted in approximately 50% of all uncemented primary hip replacements as shown in the graph below.
+We also use both the Accolade II and the Corail stem which are uncemented stems.
+The Corail was designed in France and is manufactured by Depuy, whilst the Accolade II is manufactured by Stryker.
+These are the most commonly used cementless stems used in the UK, as seen in the chart below,

 An x-ray of the Corail stem:

 The implants we use for your new acetabulum (known as a cup) are in the majority of cases either the Trident (manufactured by Stryker) or Pinnacle (manufactured by Depuy) which are the most commonly used uncemented cups in use in the UK.
 In 2018 the Trident became the most commonly used cementless hip cup, accounting for 27% of those used.
 Having been the market leader for a number of years the Pinnacle became the second most widely used brand in 2018.

-The combination of an Exeter stem with a Trident cup have excellent survival rates as shown by the results in the national joint registry which reveal that since 2003 of 23,184 Exeter trident hips implanted the average revision rate is 2.01% and of 54,019 of the Corail/Pinnacle combination implanted the revision rate is 4.12%.
-This means that seven years after the hip has been implanted the chances of you requiring a revision procedure is less than 5%.
+The combination of an Exeter stem with a Trident cup have excellent survival rates as shown by the results in the national joint registry (18th report published 2021) which reveal that since 2003 of 110, 306 Exeter trident hips implanted the revision rate at 17 years is 4.06%.
+This means that seventeen years after the hip has been implanted the chances of you requiring a revision procedure is less than 5%.